U.S., Bahrain Establish Working Group to Operationalize Unmanned Fleet

+MANAMA, Bahrain – U.S. Naval Forces Central Command (NAVCENT) established a working group for operationalizing unmanned systems with the Kingdom of Bahrain, Feb.
+23.

-MANAMA, Bahrain (Feb.
-23, 2023) Officers from the U.S. Navy, Bahrain Defense Force and Ministry of Interior meet at U.S. 5th Fleet headquarters in Bahrain to plan combined efforts for operating unmanned surface vessels in regional waters.
-(U.S. Navy photo by Mass Communication Specialist 1st Mark Thomas Mahmod)
+A group of 20 officers from the U.S. Navy, Bahrain Defense Force and Ministry of Interior met at U.S. 5th Fleet headquarters in Bahrain to plan combined efforts for operating unmanned surface vessels in regional waters.

+Last year, Bahrain committed to partnering with regional countries and the United States to build a multinational fleet of 100 unmanned surface vessels.
+NAVCENT announced Feb.
+21 that participating nations are nearing the halfway point toward this goal.

+“Bahrain has been with us on this from the start, which is indicative of their broader regional maritime leadership,” said Lt.
+Cmdr.
+Jennifer Blake, NAVCENT’s country engagement officer for Bahrain and working group lead.
+“We’re excited to see where we go from here.”

 |Date Taken: